-To provide for a low-intensity environment characterized by residential, recreational, and rural uses on Portland's islands.
+To provide for a low-intensity environment characterized by single-family, two-family, recreational, and rural uses on Portland's islands.
 Standards for the IR-1 zone are intended to preserve and protect the rustic character of the islands, to protect groundwater resources and natural and scenic areas, and to permit only low-intensity development in areas lacking adequate public facilities and services.
-Select nonresidential uses may also be permitted in the IR-1 zone.